ChromeGaming/Dot-Box/README.md

   <img src="https://img.shields.io/github/last-commit/GameSphere-MultiPlayer/Dot-Box?style=for-the-badge" />
   </div>

+Embark on a thrilling journey of strategic domination with Dot-Box, the ageless game that captivates individuals of various age groups.
+As simple as uniting the dots might appear, beneath its modest surface lies a battleground of intelligence and trickery.

+In Dot-Box, each player takes their chance drawing lines amidst dots, gradually making boxes.
+But beware: every finished box is a stride nearer to conquest for your adversary.
+The stress rises with each line sketched, as players maneuver the delicate equilibrium between expanding their domain and scheming for their opponent.

+What truly makes Dot-Box thrilling is its fusion of straightforwardness and profundity.
+Simple to understand yet tricky to command, it gratifies anticipation, calculation, and strategic elegance.
+Every step is a premeditated gamble, every choice a trial of your tactical insightfulness.

   # How to make a PR in a Project 🟢

 If you are interested to contribute in this project how to start contribute